mrkaurelius/agyso-zkdaovote/README.md

 ### Homomorphic ElGamal Encryption
 In Protocol, all ciphertexts proceed on ElGamal Homomorphic Encryption.
 First, the person who initiates the vote generates a private-public key pair and shares the public key.
 Voters then cast their votes using this public key.
 Votes are collected by homomorphic addition and decrypted when the voting process is finished.
 The ElGamal encryption implementation outside and inside the circuit is available in the  `zk/zk` folder.
-Reduced form of Twisted Edwards]of [BN254](https://iden3-docs.readthedocs.io/en/latest/_downloads/33717d75ab84e11313cc0d8a090b636f/Baby-Jubjub.pdf) was used as the elliptic curve.
+The reduced form of Twisted Edwards]of [BN254](https://iden3-docs.readthedocs.io/en/latest/_downloads/33717d75ab84e11313cc0d8a090b636f/Baby-Jubjub.pdf) was used as the elliptic curve.

 Assume $(x, Y) = (x,\hspace{0.1in} x\cdot G)$ is a private-public key pair.
-The encryption and decryption as follows:
+The encryption and decryption are as follows:

 $$ Enc(m,Y) = (C_1, \hspace{0.1in} C_2) = (r \cdot  G, \hspace{0.1in} m \cdot G + r \cdot Y ) $$